-In 1963, after many long years of debate, groundbreaking began for a new four-year campus by the intersection of Halsted and Harrison Streets.
+In 1963, after many long years of debate, groundbreaking began for a new four-year campus at the intersection of Halsted and Harrison Streets.
 Due to its close proximity to the Circle Interchange, the campus was called University of Illinois at Chicago Circle (UICC).
 UICC opened to the public in 1965 and operated as a separate campus with its own Chancellor for seventeen years.
-In 1982, “Circle Campus” merged with the University of Illinois at the Medical Center to form the University of Illinois at Chicago that exists today.
+In 1982, Circle campus merged with the University of Illinois at the Medical Center to form the University of Illinois at Chicago that exists today.
 The Medical Center campus became know as the "west side" and the former UICC campus as the "east side" of the unifed campus.

-The decision to locate "Circle Campus" at Harrison and Halsted was controversial long after the construction was completed.
-This is a guide to some of the resources available in the UIC University Archives concerning the decision to locate the campus at the Harrison-Halsted site, the construction of the campus, and UICC's early impact on the surrounding community.
+The decision to locate Circle campus at Harrison and Halsted was controversial long after the construction was completed.
+This is a guide to some of the resources available in the UIC Archives concerning the decision to locate the campus at the Harrison-Halsted site, the construction of the campus, and UICC's early impact on the surrounding community.